 If you are experiencing any persistent symptoms and suspect you may have an electrolyte imbalance, we would recommend that you see you doctor for further advice.

-So whether you eat paleo, IIFYM, or the Twinkie diet, or whether you run five miles a day, lift heavy three times a week or don’t exercise at all, we all need to be aware of electrolytes and make sure we are keeping them balanced.
+So whether you eat paleo, IIFYM, keto, vegan, or on the paleo diet, or whether you run five miles a day, lift heavy three times a week or don’t exercise at all, we all need to be aware of electrolytes and make sure we are keeping them balanced.

 A diet full of fruits and veggies such as avocados, kiwi, bananas, potatoes (sweet, white, purple, whatever suits your fancy), spinach, kale and beans (opt for the reduced sodium if possible) will make sure your potassium intake is between two and four grams a day.